intel/openvino-ai-plugins-gimp/README.md

 # Contribution
 Welcome people interested in contribution !!
-Please raise a PR for any new features, modifactions or bug fixes.
+Please raise a PR for any new features, modification or bug fixes.

 # Use with GIMP
 ![gimp-screenshot](gimp-screenshot.PNG)